Rights of EU citizens

 EU citizenship reports

 EU citizenship and the rights it confers lie at the heart of the EU.
-Since 1993, the European Commission reports every 3 years on progress towards effective EU citizenship and new priorities for the years ahead in the area of EU citizenship rights.
+The European Commission reports every 3 years on progress towards effective EU citizenship and new priorities for the years ahead in the area of EU citizenship rights.
+A public consultation on EU citizenship was held in summer 2020 in preparation of the Citizenship Report 2020.

-Standard Eurobarometers are carried out twice yearly.
-Among other things, these examine people's attitudes on EU citizenship and on issues linked to the priorities of the European Commission, notably free movement.
+Standard Eurobarometers are carried out twice per year.
+Additional Eurobarometers are conducted regularly to complement the Standard Eurobarometers and examine attitudes on EU citizenship in more depth.
+Issues linked to the priorities of the European Commission, notably free movement, feature prominently.

 European citizenship (2016)